What is GZG ECC?

 posted in two parts.
 The first part is the "Call for Events", and

-is usually posted about six months in advance of the convention.
+is usually posted in mid-September of the previous year.
 The

-pre-registration announcement usually goes up about two months in
+pre-registration announcement usually goes up in late November,

 How much does it cost?